-With over 12 years of recruitment experience, I’m here to offer guidance for those looking to nail the oftentimes intimidating in-person interview, whether at BORN or wherever your hiring journey leads you be sure to keep these 6 tips in mind:1.
-Prepare.
-Prepare.
-Prepare.
+With over 12 years of recruitment experience, I’m here to offer guidance for those looking to nail the oftentimes intimidating in-person interview, whether at BORN or wherever your hiring journey leads you be sure to keep these 6 tips in mind:

 - Bonus Tip: Do your best to provide tangible experience in the form of statistics, portfolios or case studies of past work whenever possible and relevant.

-- Punctuality is an important aspect of the hiring process.
+- 2. Be Timely and Professional.
+Punctuality is an important aspect of the hiring process.
 I’d suggest arriving 15 minutes prior to your interview giving you time to get settled.
 Additionally, behaving in a professional manner will give the hiring manager an idea of your future workplace interactions and overall behavior.

-- Talking yourself up can be a challenge, but if there’s ever a time to do so this is it.
+- 4. Be Your Own Advocate.
+Talking yourself up can be a challenge, but if there’s ever a time to do so this is it.
 Be sure to advocate upon your past accomplishments, and back up with any recognition or outcomes.
 This is key in demonstrating your value as a potential new-hire.

-- Think hard before applying to any job.
+- 6. Knowing what you want.
+Think hard before applying to any job.
 Companies advertise jobs, but employees want careers.
 Careers are really an outcome of how you do at your job.
 A good career is when you move from one position to the next and the next, learning and growing yet contributing all the way.

 - A job is just a starting point in a new company.
 Think about the starting point – is it correct for you?
 Where will it lead you to?